tefera-addis-sisay/tefera-addis-sisay.github.io/_teaching/emerging-technologies.md

 By the end of this course, students will be able to:

 - Understand key emerging technologies
-- Analyze real-world applications of new technologies
-- Evaluate the impact of AI, IoT, and cloud computing
+- Analyze their impact on society and industry
+- Evaluate real-world applications
-- Explore trends in blockchain and edge computing
+- Identify future trends in computing systems
-- Develop awareness of future technology directions

 ---

 ## 🧠 Topics Covered

-- Introduction to Emerging Technologies
-- Artificial Intelligence and Machine Learning basics
+- Artificial Intelligence and Machine Learning
+- Cloud Computing and Edge Computing
 - Internet of Things (IoT)
-- Cloud Computing and Virtualization
-- Blockchain technology
+- Blockchain Technology
-- Edge and Fog Computing
-- Big Data and Analytics
+- Big Data Analytics
-- 5G and future communication systems
-- Ethical and societal implications of technology
+- Cyber-Physical Systems
+- Future trends in computing

 ---

 ## 🧪 Assessment

 - Assignments: 30%
-- Presentations: 20%
+- Project work: 30%
 - Midterm exam: 20%
-- Final exam/project: 30%
+- Final exam: 20%

 ---

-## 🛠 Practical Work
+## 🛠 Teaching Notes

-Students will work on:

-- Case study analysis of emerging technologies
-- Small research or presentation project on a selected technology
-- Exploration of real-world applications and impact
+This course emphasizes research-oriented learning and exposure to cutting-edge technologies.
+Students are encouraged to explore real-world systems and innovations.